What do you do when your content is vague, unfocused, and has no point?

 The second pain point – gaps in the data – that’s also a people problem.
 Sure, there are technologies that could start to fix this but first, there needs to be a process around how this data is collected.
 The technology that you put on top of the problem won’t work correctly without a process.
 To create the process, you need people to decide what it’s going to be.

 The last pain point – talent – is, you guessed it, a people problem.
 The person that mentioned this point is working with a staffing agency as the solution.

 So what’s the point here?
 The point is that most, if not all, problems start with people.
 Whether there is a lack of clarity on what they want to do, whether you don’t have enough of them, or perhaps it’s just the wrong fit all around.
 People dictate the process.
 The process dictates the platform.
 Not the other way around.
 Oh, and people create technology.
 So if it’s not working, start with who made it.

 My problem is 100% a people problem – me.
 I can’t get my head around the concept I was trying to write about.
 I’ll get back to it though and keep trying to work it out.
 Stay tuned for that piece.

 In the meantime, join our Free Slack Group and come tell me about the “people” problems in your company.

-Need help with your marketing data and analytics?
+Need help with your marketing AI and analytics?
 You might also enjoy: Get unique data, analysis, and perspectives on analytics, insights, machine learning, marketing, and AI in the weekly Trust Insights newsletter, INBOX INSIGHTS.
 Subscribe now for free; new issues every Wednesday!
 Want to learn more about data, analytics, and insights?
-Subscribe to In-Ear Insights, the Trust Insights podcast, with new 10-minute or less episodes every week.
+Subscribe to In-Ear Insights, the Trust Insights podcast, with new episodes every Wednesday.

 You might also enjoy: